Murder-suicide suspected in deaths of 5 Ohio family members

-ELYRIA, Ohio (AP) - The deaths of five family members found Wednesday inside a home outside Cleveland appear to have resulted from a murder-suicide, police in Ohio said Thursday.
+ELYRIA, Ohio (AP) - The five family members found fatally shot at a home outside Cleveland on Wednesday died in an apparent murder-suicide, police said.

-Forty-four-year-old John Nelson, of Elyria, is suspected of shooting his wife, Robin Nelson, 35, and their three children - Gavin, 12; Brianna, 10; and Liam, 6 - before shooting himself, Elyria Police Capt.
-William Pelko said in a release.

-Elyria police discovered the family’s bodies Wednesday morning while making a check on their welfare.
-Elyria sits roughly 30 miles (48 kilometers) west of downtown Cleveland in Lorain County.
+Elyria Police Capt.
+William Pelko in a statement Thursday afternoon said it appears that a 44-year-old man killed his 35-year-old wife, the couple’s 10-year-old daughter, and their two sons, ages 12 and 6.

+A co-worker went to the Elyria home on Wednesday morning when the man failed to show up for work or respond to messages.
+The co-worker discovered bullet casings outside the home and called police, the Elyria Chronicle Telegram reported.

-A neighbor told The Elyria Chronicle Telegram she thought she heard fireworks at the home Tuesday and the sound of children screaming.
-She said she thought the children were headed to the family’s backyard pool but never saw them get in it.
+Some neighbors said they heard what sounded like gunshots Tuesday afternoon.
+A neighbor who lives two houses away said she heard what she thought were fireworks and children screaming, but thought the children were headed to the family’s backyard pool.
+She said she never saw them get into the pool.

+The three children attended Elyria schools, which will make counselors and social workers available to students, parents and staff members on Monday.

+Elyria is roughly 30 miles (48 kilometers) west of downtown Cleveland.

 Sign up for Daily Newsletters